9 Best Rooftop Bars in West Hollywood

-Our fantastic weather and abundance of unique rooftop dining (and drinking) experiences are sure to please even the most difficult tastes, so don’t be shy.
-We’ve compiled a few of our favorites below and an honorable mention includes Skybar at The Mondrian—although it’s technically not a rooftop, it has the same ambiance and is perfect for anyone who is afraid of heights!
+West Hollywood is known for its beautiful rooftop locations with views of the Hollywood Hills or downtown Los Angeles.
+Our fantastic weather and abundance of unique rooftop dining (and drinking) experiences are sure to please even the choosiest tastes – so don’t be shy.
+We’ve compiled a few of our favorites below.

 If you like the idea of unwinding by a fire pit or lounging on a posh daybed sipping artisan cocktails, then famed fusion restaurant and bar-cum-nightspot E.P. & L.P. is totally your vibe.
-We can’t get enough of their Where Love Lives cocktail, made with mezcal, damiana, passion fruit, guava, Thai chili, and lime.
 You’ll enjoy scintillating 360-degree views at this multilevel dining house serving up delectable Southeast Asian cuisine.
-Learn more about E.P.
-L.P. here.
+We can’t get enough of their Where Love Lives cocktail, made with mezcal, damiana, passion fruit, guava, Thai chili and lime.

 Famed New York transplant Catch has made a splash in West Hollywood.
 On any given night expect paparazzi to haunt the front door, waiting for some star or starlet to try to sneak away into the night.
 Reserve a table to imbibe and feast under the stars—indoors or out.
 (No reservation?
 You might be able to convince the door guy to let you up for a drink at the bar.)
-Cleverly designed cocktails compliment amazing seafood delights.
+Cleverly designed cocktails complement amazing seafood delights.
 A retractable roof opens the main dining room and bar to indigo skies.
 Or enjoy the cityscape from the surrounding outdoor patio, complete with mini succulent gardens.
-Learn more about Catch L.A.

-Unleash your artistic hippy-meets-French-provocateur side on Petit Ermitage’s amazing rooftop.
+Unleash your inner hippy-meets-French-provocateur on the amazing rooftop of Petit Ermitage.
 This is a guests-only spot, but when staying, you’ll find that the rooftop restaurant is a regular gathering point for a larger community of locals and visitors alike who share a common appreciation for the artistic, the weird, the unique, and the beautiful.
-Crave a dreamy West Hollywood evening?
+Craving a dreamy West Hollywood evening?
 Impress your date with champagne or a vintage wine from their Rooftop Club’s extensive wine cellar.
 Indulge your senses in the rooftop garden, a hummingbird and butterfly sanctuary with kumquat trees and glowing lanterns.
-Choose a cabana, sunken fireplace, or the cozy Butterfly Bar next to a saltwater pool.
-Learn more about their rooftop here.
+Choose a cabana, sunken fireplace or the cozy Butterfly Bar next to a saltwater pool.

-Experience the Boxwood on the Roof at The London West Hollywood at Beverly Hills.
-It’s referred to as playfully sophisticated, and we think that’s just perfect.
-Enjoy dreamy views of the city and tasty libations such as the Brit with a Twist (Kikori Japanese whiskey, orgeat, and fresh lemon juice.)
+The Boxwood Restaurant on the roof of The London West Hollywood at Beverly Hills is referred to as “playfully sophisticated,” and we think that’s just perfect.
+Enjoy dreamy views of the city and tasty libations such as the Brit with a Twist (Kikori Japanese whiskey, orgeat and fresh lemon juice.)
 You might as well stay for a few days, so check out their hotel room rates.